taer7274/AttackLab/ProjectExplanation.md

         NICE JOB!

 ## Phase 5
 This phase is a small portion of the final grade, and by far the most complicated.
+I did not tackle this one, because of the complexity.
+However, generally speaking, the goal is to call `touch3` with a pointer to a string representation of the cookie.